thisispraneethm/ClaroClause/README.md

 ## 🏁 Getting Started

-To run this project locally, follow these steps.
+This application is designed to be deployed to a hosting environment that can securely provide the necessary Google Gemini API key.

 ### Prerequisites

-You need a modern web browser and a way to serve the files locally.
-A simple web server can be started with Python or Node.js.

--   **Node.js (for `npx serve`)**: Make sure you have Node.js installed.
-You can download it from [nodejs.org](https://nodejs.org/).

-### Installation & Setup
+- A Google Gemini API key.
+You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+- A hosting platform capable of injecting environment variables into the static site's execution context.

+### Environment Configuration

+The application requires the `API_KEY` to be available as `process.env.API_KEY` in the browser's JavaScript context.
+This is a hard requirement and must be configured by the hosting environment.

+**This application will not function correctly if served as simple static files from a local server without a mechanism to provide the API key.** The local setup instructions below are for previewing the UI only; the AI features will not work.

+### Local UI Preview (without AI functionality)

+If you wish to preview the static UI components locally, you can use a simple web server.

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/your-username/claroclause.git
     cd claroclause
     ```

-2.  **Create an environment file:**

-    Create a file named `.env` in the root of the project and add your Google Gemini API key.

-    ```ini
-    # .env
-    API_KEY=YOUR_GEMINI_API_KEY_HERE
-    ```
-    *You can get an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).*

-3.  **Run a local web server:**
+2.  **Run a local server:**

-    Since this project uses ES modules directly in the browser, you just need a simple static server.
-You can use the `serve` package for this.
+    Ensure you have Node.js installed, then run:
     ```bash
-    # Run this command from the project root directory
+    # From the project root directory
     npx serve
     ```
-    This will start a server, typically at `http://localhost:3000`.
-Open this URL in your browser to use the application.
+    This will start a server (e.g., at `http://localhost:3000`).
+Opening this URL will show the application UI, but any action requiring the Gemini API will fail due to the missing API key.

 ---